tjoskar/odot/README.md

 Functional specification:
 --------------------------------------

-Our project an to-do list.
-The purpose of the site is to allow a user to keep track of and manage to-do items.
+Our project is a web based to-do list.
+The purpose of the site is to allow user to keep track of and manage to-do items.
 The site allow users to do the following:
 - Creating to-do lists.
 - Creating to-do items inside a to-do list.